sdegutis/ideal-git-client/README.md

 8. Reword some commit (with multi-line support).
 9. Add staged changes to last commit (with or without new multi-line message).

+Importantly, I want automatic *visual confirmation* that each of these things worked right after I do them.

-My idea app would *just* do these things, and leave the rest to `git` CLI or another app.
+My idea app would *just* do these things, and leave the rest to `git` or another app.

 ### Notes on apps I've tried